anthonykoch/editorconnect-node/readme.md

 # editorconnect-node

-NodeJS websocket client and server implementing a call/reply messaging.
-Websocket client also works in browser.
+Node client and server (todo) implementing a call/reply messaging.
+The client also works in browser and is purposed for connecting to [editor-connect](https://github.com/anthonykoch/editorconnect-sublime).

 ## API